 - Manternach, Janaan and Carl J. Pfeifer.
 This Is Our Faith.
 Parsippany, NJ: Silver Burdett Ginn, Inc., 1998.

 Read the following quote by Mother Teresa to the class:

 Give!
 Give the love you have received.
 To those around you.
 You must love with your time, your hands and your hearts.
 You need to share all that you have. -Mother Teresa, from Hearts of Joy

 Read the story from The Children's Book of Heroes about Mother Teresa or Mother Teresa: Sister to the Poor by Patricia Reilly Giff.
 Review the story and discuss the fact that all over the world Mother Teresa was known as a person of good character with personal virtue.
 Discuss the importance of personal virtue, good character, and ethical behavior in a democracy.
 Brainstorm personal traits they should work toward.
 Talk about the deeds that made Mother Teresa a hero to many.
 Another good book about Mother Teresa is Mother Teresa: Sister to the Poor by Patricia Reilly Giff.

-- Give students the Mother Teresa of Calcutta Quiz (Attachment One).
+- Give students the Mother Teresa of Calcutta Quiz (Handout One).

 Have students write about Mother Teresa.
 They may write a poem, a song, a biography, or a comparison with a hero of their choosing, possibly a nurse or firefighter.
 Students should incorporate their ideas about philanthropy and heroes in their writing.

 Strand PHIL.I Definitions of Philanthropy